Uncensored report on arms exports reveals shortcomings

 According to the report, in 2016 the Swiss government rejected only 29 applications with a value of CHF17 million ($17.5 million).
 This compared with 2,395 approved applications worth CHF2.195 billion.

-The report also reveals that the state-owned defence company RUAGexternal link planned to exploit a legal loophole to export Cobra mortars via Finland to Qatar.
+It also reveals that the state-owned defence company RUAGexternal link planned to exploit a legal loophole to export Cobra mortars via Finland to Qatar.
 Exports to Qatar are forbidden because of the Yemen War.
 RUAG has since announced it has stopped the project.

 The Swiss government constantly adapts the rules for weapons exports behind closed doors, according to Rundschau.
 The FAO report shows that since 2000 there have been 11 governmental rulings.
 Evelyne Schmid is one of the top experts when it comes to arms exports and international law.
 She believes that decisions concerning weapons exports should be treated more openly: